Program

 In this talk, we analyse how Z-orders are connected over hyperfinite-over-hyperfinite Borel equivalence relations, and isolate a property that we call compatibility of such connections.
 Using this notion, we describe a characterization of hyperfiniteness for hyperfinite-over-hyperfinite equivalence relations.
 Further, we investigate compatibility in more detail and present a canonical incompatible object.

-The Definability of Cardinality and Small Violations of Choice $|$ Bokai Yao (Peking University)
+The definability of cardinality and Small Violations of Choice $|$ Bokai Yao (Peking University)

 Abstract: Cardinality is said to be definable if there exists a class function that maps each set to an object—its cardinality—such that two sets are equinumerous if and only if they share the same cardinality.
 Small Violations of Choice (SVC), an axiom introduced by Blass, asserts that the Axiom of Choice (AC) holds in some forcing extension.
 We investigate the relationship between these two principles within ZFUR, a variant of ZF set theory with urelements.
 It is known that ZFUR cannot prove the Reflection Principle (RP) even assuming AC and has models where cardinality is undefinable.
 We show that cardinality is definable in ZFUR if SVC holds.
 However, for any infinite aleph number $\kappa$, there exist models of ZFUR where RP and DC$_\kappa$ hold, but cardinality remains undefinable.
 Additionally, assuming that every set is equinumerous with a set of urelements, SVC implies RP.